Forecasting the investment weather

 We’re all going on a summer holiday…

 Given that it is holiday season, let’s start by taking a look at the weather in Newquay, Cornwall for 1st August each year, to illustrate the point.
 We know that it is likely that August will be warmer than January, and if we had to describe an ‘average’ day it would probably be a few clouds, mainly sunny, warm, gentle breeze and no rain.
-The schematic below helps to illustrate the wide variation from the expectation that actually exists.

 Forecasting the investment weather – building asset class assumptions